 Raushan calls for participatory elections

-Opposition Leader Raushan Ershad today in parliament said the state power must be changed through elections and that the election should be free, fair, impartial, and participatory.
+Opposition Leader Raushan Ershad yesterday in parliament said the state power must be changed through elections and that election should be free, fair, impartial and participatory.

 She said this while giving the valedictory speech in the last session of 11th parliament.

-She said it would be better if everyone was invited to participate in the 12th national election.
+She said it would be better if everyone is invited to participate in the 12th national election.

 Raushan, also chief patron of Jatiya Party, mentioned that many countries are trying to influence the national election of Bangladesh to strengthen their position in the geopolitical game.